 Kittens should receive their FVRCP vaccine which helps to protect your feline friend against 3 highly contagious and life-threatening feline diseases, Feline Viral Rhinotracheitis (FHV-1) Feline Calicivirus (FCV), and Feline Panleukopenia (FPL).

-These vaccines will be administered to your growing best friend over the course of about 16 weeks, and will go a long way towards preserving your puppy or kitten's health.
+These vaccines will be administered to your growing best friend over about 16 weeks and will go a long way toward preserving your puppy or kitten's health.

 The precise timing of your pet's vaccinations will vary depending on your location and your furry friend's overall physical health.

 Puppies and kittens between 6 and 12 months old should be neutered or spayed to prevent a range of diseases and undesirable behaviors, along with unwanted litters.

 Adult Cats & Dogs Up to 7 Years of Age

 If your healthy, active adult cat or dog is between 1 and 7 years old, we recommend they see a vet for a routine exam once a year.
 These examinations serve as annual physical checkups that are completed while your pet seems completely healthy.

 During your adult cat or dog's checkup, your vet will examine your pet from head to tail, discuss nutritional needs and recommend appropriate parasite protection.
 They can also provide advice regarding any behavioral or training issues you might be noticing.